minio/docs/source/administration/monitoring/bucket-notifications.rst

 MinIO supports triggering notifications on the following S3 scanner transition events:

 .. data:: s3:Scanner:ManyVersions

+   Scanner finds objects with more than 1,000 versions.

 .. data:: s3:Scanner:BigPrefix

+   Scanner finds prefixes with more than 50,000 sub-folders.

 Global Events
 ~~~~~~~~~~~~~